telerik/ajax-docs/general-information/troubleshooting/general-troubleshooting.md

 **Suggested Solution**:

-This error occurs when you have added a control from Telerik® UI for ASP.NET Ajax but your application is not configured to use ASP.NET AJAX.
+This error occurs when you have added a control from Telerik® UI for ASP.NET AJAX but your application is not configured to use ASP.NET AJAX.
 To fix it, you need to follow the steps described at [http://www.asp.net/ajax/documentation/live/ConfiguringASPNETAJAX.aspx](http://www.asp.net/ajax/documentation/live/ConfiguringASPNETAJAX.aspx) (read the topic called **Adding ASP.NET AJAX Configuration Elements to an Existing Web Site**).

 ## Error message, "The control with ID '[ControlID]' requires a ScriptManager on the page.
 The ScriptManager must appear before any controls that need it."